eshinhw/SoftwareEngineeringStudyNotes/android-kotlin/android-kotlin.md

   <img width="600" height="400" src="https://user-images.githubusercontent.com/41933169/165211141-3708dbb5-fca7-4c0f-b64a-9e5c50631118.png">
 </p>

-When there are multiple activities running at the same time, it uses a STACK to manage multiple activities.
-At the bottom of the STACK, there is FirstActivity.
-When second activity is initiated, the second activity goes on top of the first activity in the stack.

-When an user presses a back button, the current activity gets popped out of the stack, and returns the activity right below the one which just popped.
+When there are multiple activities running at the same time, Android uses a STACK to manage them.
+The first activity executed goes to the bottom of the STACK and following activities are stacked on top of each other.
+When an user presses a back button, the current activity gets popped out of the stack, and returns the activity right below it.

 <p align="center">
   <img width="1000" height="400" src="https://user-images.githubusercontent.com/41933169/165211071-9a2f7211-c338-4271-b3b2-1a3613d7c768.png">